vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Robot support for other IM software</summary>
+<summary>Robot support for use in other IM software</summary>

-MyShell.ai Creative Workshop will support robot deployment to other social platforms, and users can bind social accounts to extend membership benefits to robots on their social media.
-Already supports Telegram, and will support Discord and other platforms in the future
+MyShell.ai's creative workshop will support robot deployment to other social platforms, and users can bind their social accounts to extend membership benefits to robots on their social media.
+Already supports Telegram, and will support Discord and other platforms later.

 </details>

 <details>

-<summary>TTS Emotional Control</summary>
+<summary>TTS emotion control</summary>

-BOT's voice will contain richer emotional differences, and this feature will enter the public beta stage in May.
+BOT's voice will contain richer emotional differences.
+This feature will enter the public testing phase in May.

 </details>